uwdb/VOCAL-UDF/README.md

 ```

 ## Reproduce Experiments
-The experiment scripts are located in the `scripts/experiments` directory.
+The scripts to reproduce experiment results in our SIGMOD paper are located in the `scripts/reproduce` directory.
 See `experiments/README.md` for more details.

 ## Work with Your Own Queries
 We provide a Command-Line Interface (CLI) to process your own queries over the CLEVRER, CityFlow-NL, and Charades datasets.